B2. Operations

 Assign a number from 1 to 10 to each student.
 Have the first student play the role of the little bird who says, "Move over, move over."
 Throughout the rhyme, the bird that falls out of the nest is the one with the number corresponding to the number of birds in the nest.

-Read the first two verses of the rhyme and ask the students sitting on the carpet to mime the scene.
+Read the first two verses of the rhyme and ask the students sitting on the carpet to act out the scene.

 Ask other students: